QryptInc/strongswan/README_QRYPT.md

 ```

 ## Build Qrypt's BLAST plugin
-Copy Qrypt's libraries to the proper location
+Retrieve Qrypt's SDK library from the Qrypt Portal from "Products->Qrypt SDK".
+Copy the libQryptSecurity.so and
+libQryptSecurityC.so ibraries to src/libstrongswan/plugins/blast/.
+Then, proceed with the following instructions.

 ```
 cd src/libstrongswan/plugins/blast/
 sudo make install-deps